A logical test in Excel (logical expression) returns only two types of values: TRUE or FALSE.

 Conditional formatting formulas

-A logical test plays an important role in working with conditional formatting to highlight cells or ranges.
+A logical test is important in working with conditional formatting to highlight cells or ranges.
 In the example below, you want to highlight cells based on criteria.
 If the value in a range is greater than 40, apply the green fill.

 Al logical tests work based on Boolean logic.
 Take a closer look at it!